mrocklin/thesis/sympy-theano-2.md

 \label{sec:sympy-theano-2}

-In section \ref{sec:sympy-theano-2} we showed how SymPy can benefit from Theano.
+In Section \ref{sec:sympy-theano-2} we showed how SymPy can benefit from Theano.
 In particular Theano provided a mature platform for code generation that outperformed SymPy's attempt at the same problem.
 I argued that projects should stick to one specialty and depend on others for secondary concerns.
 Interfaces are better than add-ons.

 In this post I'll show how Theano can benefit from SymPy.
 In particular I'll demonstrate the practicality of SymPy's impressive scalar simplification routines for generating efficient programs.